OneKey-Network/addressability-framework/mvp-spec/ad-server-implementation.md

 document is focused on this setup.

-Compared to a usual setup with an Ad Server, the Publisher or the Provider of the Ad Server has to implement additional features to enable Prebid SSO.
+Compared to a usual setup with an Ad Server, the Publisher or the Provider of the Ad Server has to implement additional features to enable PAF.

 Those features are:
 * The generation of the Seeds of the Addressable Contents;
 * The emission of Transmissions to the Ad Network;
 * The support of the Audit Log for the user;
-* The exposition of an endpoint for the Prebid SSO Identity.
+* The exposition of an Identity endpoint.

 The following diagram introduces an overview of this setup: